"import" means two different things

 Perhaps the concept of "import" could be expanded into "import into photo directory" or something like that.
 Really, this whole notion of a separating the photos from the DB backed part can be a bit confusing if you have one common photo directory where you expect everything to show up.
 I'd rather accidentally have 2 copies of a file than find I lost a file that I thought I imported.

-#1 Updated by Jose Carlos Garcia Sogo almost 6 years ago
+#1 Updated by Jose Carlos Garcia Sogo about 6 years ago

 Well, darktable needs to "import" the images to know about them, we don't have (and don't want) filemanager capabilities.
 The only exception we have is camera importing, as you usually want to take the images out of your camera/memory card and save them into your working dir.